mayhemer/logan/README.md

 Obj (an object) methods:
 - `.create("classname")`: called from constructors, this puts the object to a 'created' state and assigns its class name; such a created object lives until .destroy() is called on it; if called on an already created object, it's first destroyed and then created as a new object, a warning is shown in the web console that an object's been recreated
-- `.destroy()`: called from destructors, this sets the state of the object to 'released' and removes the object from the processing state; it means that a following call to `this.obj()` with the same identifier value will return a new blank instance
+- `.destroy(["classname"])`: called from destructors, this sets the state of the object to 'released' and removes the object from the processing state; it means that a following call to `this.obj()` with the same identifier value will return a new blank instance; if "classname" is provided, the object is destroyed only when the object's class name is identical to it
 - `.capture("string" or no argument)`: this adds a line to the object so that it then appears in the results when the object is revealed in the results view; when there is no argument passed, the currently processed line is automatically added
 - `.alias("alias")`: an object can be identified by multiple values sometimes thanks static_cast pointer shifts, wrapping helper classes ("handlers"), or simply by a unique key instead of a pointer; this method allows you to define such an alias so that calls to `this.obj("alias")` will resolve to this object
 - `.grep()`: this conveniently instructs the object to capture all lines that contain the object's pointer or any of its aliases